WMXZ-EU/Adalogger/microPAM.md

     while True:
         ch=menu()
-        if ch==1:
-            status=CLOSED
-        elif ch==-1:
-            status=MUST_STOP

         buffer = i2s.last_read
         if len(buffer) > 0:
             if status != STOPPED:
-                led.value = True
                 logger(buffer)
-                led.value = False
                 data_count += 1
-                if (data_count%100==0): gc.collect()
         loop_count += 1

+The acquisition is controlled by four states (CLOSED,RUNNING,MUST_STOP, STOPPED).
+If CLOSED a call to logger(buffer) opens a new file and transitions the status to RECORDING.
+While recording the data are written to disk, and the time is checked if closing is required.
+If this is the case, the file is closed and status set to CLOSED.
+In case user requested to stop the acquisition, status is set to STOPPED.

 A simple User Interface (UI) allows to flag the acquisition to start or  to stop.
+Starting the acquisition is done by setting the status to CLOSED (User input 's'<cs>) Stopping the acquisition is done by setting the status to MUST_STOP (User input 'e'<cr>).
 To keep system as simple as possible, no more user interaction is implemented.
 After checking if there are new data available and if the acquisition is not stopped, data are saved to disk.

-While writing to disk, the LED light up to indicate disk activity.
-Also, the garbage collector is run regularly.
+While opening a file, the LED light up to indicate disk activity.

 ## Logger function
 The **logger(buffer)** function handles  all disk related operation, like file name creation, file opening, writing